 El condado de King proporciona soluciones a la contaminacion por agua de lluvia en South Park y Highland Park.
 Aprenda mas acerca de nuestro trabajo para reducer los desbordes de alcantarillas y promover soluciones verdes.

-This project will explore the feasibility of controlling CSOs using Green Stormwater Infrastructure (GSI) or a combination of GSI and storage for sewer overflows.
-GSI diverts stormwater from the sewer system and allows it to slowly soak into the ground using rain gardens, bioretention swales and/or permeable pavement.
-Two neighborhoods – South Park and Highland Park – have been identified for exploration based on their relatively flat streets, wide planter strips or roads, and soils data to determine where water soaks in.
+This project is exploring the feasibility of reducing overflows using Green Stormwater Infrastructure (GSI) or a combination of GSI and storage for sewer overflows.
+GSI keeps stormwater out of the sewer system and allows it to slowly soak into the ground using rain gardens, permeable pavement, and/or specially designed tree boxes.
+Two neighborhoods – South Park and Highland Park – have been identified as possible GSI areas based on relatively flat streets, wide planter strips or roads, and the types of soil that allow stormwater to soak in.

 An early action in this area is the implementation of the RainWise incentive program that provides rebates to property owners who install rain gardens and cisterns on their property.
 The program is available now through 2015.